Welcome to the Equestrian Program at Wears Valley Ranch

 Wears Valley Ranch (in Sevierville, Tennessee) provides Christian homes, education, and counseling to children in crisis situations.
 Our vision is to see each child inspired to follow Christ, healed from the past, and equipped to reach their potential.
 St. Andrew’s School is the on-campus boarding school for the children who come to live at Wears Valley Ranch.

-During their week at Camp, campers have the chance to choose three of six program tracks.
+During their week at Camp, campers have the chance to choose multiple program tracks.
 Horseback riding is one of the tracks they can choose.
-Many of the campers have never ridden a horse or only been on a pony ride so we emphasize safe, fun, initial exposure to horseback riding.
+Many of the campers have never ridden a horse or only been on a pony ride so we emphasize safety and fun with the basic skills to create a positive first exposure to horseback riding.